Three NYC Construction Workers Killed in Less Than a Week

 - Crane failures — Crane accidents in New York and elsewhere have led to stricter regulations but problems persist.
 In the early morning hours of April 13, Gregory Echevarria, 34, was killed while a crane was being set up at a Manhattan building site near the Holland Tunnel.
 An investigation found that the crane was lifting a counterweight that had to be put into position before the crane was fully extended.
 Part of the counterweight fell, resulting in a fatal blow to Echevarria and injuring two others.

 Construction projects in all five boroughs pose a risk to the men and women who work on those projects.
 Whether it’s a crane collapse on a Midtown high-rise or a fall from the roof of a Staten Island home, determining who is liable for the accident and collecting full compensation for the injured victims requires knowledgeable legal support from a proven construction accident lawyer.

-Barasch & McGarry represents New York construction workers who have been hurt on the job and the family members of fatal accident victims in wrongful death claims.
+Barasch McGarry Salzman & Penson represents New York construction workers who have been hurt on the job and the family members of fatal accident victims in wrongful death claims.
 To make an appointment for a free consultation, please call 888.746.8212 or contact us online.